-- (j) As used in this section, "school corporation" has the meaning set forth in IC 20-18-2-16. - (k) As used in this section, "special education cooperative" has the meaning set forth in IC 20-35-5-1. - (I) As used in this section, "stepparent" means an individual who is married to a child's custodial or noncustodial parent and is not the child's adoptive parent. - (m) If a person who: - (1) is at least eighteen (18) years of age; and - (2) is the: - (A) guardian, adoptive parent, adoptive grandparent, custodian, or stepparent of; or - (B) child care worker for; - a child less than eighteen (18) years of age;
+- (k) As used in this section, "school corporation" has the meaning set forth in IC 20-18-2-16. - (I) As used in this section, "special education cooperative" has the meaning set forth in IC 20-35-5-1. - (m) As used in this section, "stepparent" means an individual who is married to a child's custodial or noncustodial parent and is not the child's adoptive parent. - n) As used in this section, "workplace supervisor" means an individual who has authority over a child while the child is employed at the child's place of employment.
+The term includes a person who is responsible for determining the child's wages (including whether the child will receive a raise) or who otherwise has the authority to take an adverse employment action against the child.